nicolashahn/nicolashahn.github.io/_posts/2015-07-21-wish-i-knew-cs.md

 Unless you're so technically impressive that you don't need interpersonal skills, actively practice and take steps to build them.

-### 9. The quickest way to learn is by doing, not reading
+### 9. The quickest way to learn is by doing

-You can read articles, books, documentation for hours, but unless you have a project with a specific goal in mind, you're not going to learn as effectively.
-Information is retained much better when applied.
+You can read articles, books, documentation for hours, but unless you have a project with a specific goal in mind, you're not going to retain nearly as much as if you applied it to a project.
 Instead of reading about Android, build an app.
 Pick a project you find interesting - if you don't, you'll retain a lot less and likely end up not finishing it.

+So stop reading this article, pick an interesting project, and start doing it.